Anobium/Tiny104_USART/README.md

-Due to the proprietary nature of TPI programming and mEDBG programmers (both of which are required for programming ATTiny104 MCUs), you will need Atmel Studio on Windows to do anything with any of this code.
-Sorry, blame Atmel for not going the Eclipse route (grrr).
-Some day, some day...
+Due to the proprietary nature of TPI programming and mEDBG programmers (both of which are required for programming ATTiny104 MCUs), you will need Atmel Studio on Windows, or the Partial installation (see here)  to do program the board.

-The serial port in the terminal program needs to be set to 4800/8N1 to communicate.
-I had problems with higher baud rates.
-This is most likely the result of the default clock divider on the Xplained Nano board.
-8MHz divided by 8 (the default divider) = 1MHz, but serial communication is only solid at divisions of something like 1.8345, not 1.
-The ATTiny104 datasheet explains this, so look there if you need a real explanation.
+The serial port in the terminal program needs to be set to 9800/8N1 to communicate.

 I admit that shoving an entire byte into PORTA is not very glamorous.
 I'm trying to keep things really small which means no arrays, no enums, no loops or switch statements, etc. This is a dumb device, and like many dumb devices, it trusts you completely.
 Sending a byte and processing it immediately (and then forgetting about it) makes this all very compact.
-On my system, Atmel Studio reports 162 bytes of storage and 0 bytes of memory used, which fall well within the device's 1k of storage and 32 bytes of memory.
+On my system, Great Cow BASIC reports 190 PROGMEM bytes of storage and 3 bytes of RAM used, which fall well within the device's 1k of storage and 32 bytes of memory.
+Considering that this implementation that supports up to 115k, and you can select any OSC internal operating frequency ... that is not too bad.

 ##CAVEATS:

-I have tested this using LEDs and a reed relay and it has worked flawlessly.
+I have tested this using LEDs and a solid state relay and it has worked flawlessly.

-The component I attached to the reed relay was another LED (I know, yawn).
-My relay is rated up to something like 29V DC and 125V AC, so there isn't much that can't be operated by a similar relay, at least in the USA.
-That said, I will state for my own peace of mind that you should not mess with AC appliances and relays unless you have a background in electronics or electrical engineering.
-In other words, don't take your AC torch-lamp and splice the power cord through the relay!
-Bad!
-Only work with DC if possible.
-I am fairly certain that appliances that have power bricks in their cords (sometimes called "wall warts") are DC, so maybe they're safer?
-I don't know.
-Check with someone that knows, don't take my word for it.
-And don't sue me if you ignore my advice and die.
-Thanks.

-Last bit: I set up all 8 pins of PORTA as output, but I don't think it's a good idea to actually enable all 8 pins at the same time.
-They're set as output and are ready to go for convenience more than practicality.
-If you plan on connecting 8 components to the 8 PORTA pins, please check the datasheet for output current limitations and make sure you're not pushing the MCU too hard.
-You may be fine, but be careful.

-##LICENSE:

-My parts are public domain.
-Some code was borrowed almost but not quite verbatim from Atmel's ATTiny104 datasheet (USART stuff), and I can't make their code public domain, so whatever license their code uses is applied to their code.
+You may have to adjust the OSCCAL as the internal oscillator is not very good.
+- For 9600 BPS use OSCCAL = OSCCAL - 5
+- For 115200 BPS use OSCCAL = OSCCAL - 22